radview/webload-documentation/docs/console/performance_measurements_manager.md

 ##### Setting the Probed Measurements

 You can run the Remote Performance Measurement Manager utility to select the servers you want to probe and the statistics you want to collect.
-For instructions on how to use the Performance Measurements Manager utility to select a server and statistics, see [*Specifying the Data Sources, Hosts, and Measurements to Monitor* ](#_bookmark468)(on page [375](#_bookmark468)).
+For instructions on how to use the Performance Measurements Manager utility to select a server and statistics, see [*Specifying the Data Sources, Hosts, and Measurements to Monitor* ](#specifying-the-data-sources-hosts-and-measurements-to-monitor).